-This document is intended to help all stakeholders, especially parents and guardians, understand the District's plan to reopen school full time on-site.
-The decisions made in the process of developing this plan are based on the local context of our community and facilities as well as the New Hampshire Grades K-12 Back to School Guidance (March 2021) and official updates from the New Hampshire Department of Health and Human Services.
+This document is intended to help all stakeholders, especially parents and guardians, understand the District's plan to reopen school full time on-site on May 3, 2021.
+The decisions made in the process of developing this plan are based on the local context of our community and facilities as well as the New Hampshire (March 2021) and official updates from the New Hampshire Department of Health and Human Services.